1. The Amalfi Coast

 Situated just west of the city, the Phlegraean Fields volcanic region offers something different for day trips from Naples.
 This area has 24 volcanic edifices and craters, many of them found underwater, and plenty of hydrothermal and geothermal activity.
 Only 15 minutes from Naples, Pozzuoli is the centre of much of this hydrothermal activity.
 This is also the location of the Solfatara crater – a dormant volcano that still lets off jets of sulphurous fumes and is said to be the mythological home of Vulcan, the Roman god of fire.

 The Royal Palace in Caserta was originally constructed as the main residence of the King of Naples and modelled after Versailles in France.
 Still today, it's one of the largest royal palaces in the world, with 1,200 rooms and a park consisting of several gardens, water fountains, cascades, and features.
 It was declared a UNESCO World Heritage Site in 1997 for being a prime example of Baroque architecture.
-It feels like a different world from the wonderful craziness of Naples, yet it's only 35 minutes by train from Napoli Centrale.
+It feels like a different world from the wonderful craziness of Naples, yet it's only 35 minutes by regional train from Napoli Centrale.

 8. Cilento and Vallo di Diano National Park

 Kayak into sea caves, swim at the beach, scale the cliffs, or hike up into the hills to find ruins of medieval villages.
-If you want to escape a bit further than the well-worn route between Naples and Pompeii, venture just a little bit further on (1h 47m from Naples) and you'll be rewarded with a big breath of fresh air.
+If you want to escape a bit further than the well-worn route between Naples and Pompeii, venture just a little bit further on (1h 47m by Trenitalia's regional train from Naples) and you'll be rewarded with a big breath of fresh air.
 Cilento and Vallo di Diano National Park is enormous, covering 700 square miles of pristine forest, unspoilt beaches, and dramatic rock formations.
 It's also an area rich in archaeological history – the important ancient Greek cities of Paestum and Velia and their impressive temples formerly sat on the fringes of the park.

 Situated almost halfway between Naples and Rome, Gaeta has been inhabited since antiquity.
 It was one of the first towns along the Appian Way, the series of roads built by the Romans to connect their city with Brindisi at the south-eastern tip of Italy.
 As a result, Gaeta has its fair share of Roman ruins – most importantly the impressive mausoleum overlooking beautiful Serapo beach from Mount Orlando.
 Gaeta is also the location of Grotta del Turco, the “Turk’s Cave”, a large ocean cave at the base of the aptly named Montagna Spaccata (Broken Mountain).
-The closest railway station to Gaeta is Formia, 49 minutes from Naples.
+The closest railway station to Gaeta is Formia, 49 minutes by regional train from Naples.
 From there you can take a 15-minute bus to Gaeta.

 If you want a change from the coast, Benevento is a great escape from the city for a day trip.
-Situated at the confluence of two rivers, 50 kilometres inland from Naples and 130 metres above sea level, Benevento offers awesome views, superb historical sites, and a different pace of life from Naples, 1h 29m away.
+Situated at the confluence of two rivers, 50 kilometres inland from Naples and 130 metres above sea level, Benevento offers awesome views, superb historical sites, and a different pace of life from Naples, 1h 29m away by regional train.
 Its Roman Theatre and the Arch of Trajan are two ancient archaeological sites that shouldn't be missed.
 The majestic, marble-white Santa Sofia Church is worth a visit, and Benevento also has one of the best zoos in Campania!

 So, whether you want a day at the beach or to dip into history, you'll find plenty of places to explore easily with day trips from Naples.
 To start booking or to find out more, have a look at our Journey Planner or Trains in Italy pages.